Indiana and fracking

 Hydraulic fracturing was first introduced in the Illinois Basin in the early to mid-1950's to increase production from oil wells in Illinois, Indiana, and western Kentucky.
 According to the state's Division of Oil and Gas, the practice has been widely used here ever since.

-The Devonian-Mississippian New Albany Shale produces gas in the southeast Illinois Basin in Illinois, Indiana, and Kentucky.
-The New Albany has been a gas producer in this area for more than 100 years, but recent higher gas prices and improved well completion technology have increased drilling activity.
+The Devonian-Mississippian New Albany Shale contains gas in the southeast Illinois Basin, encompassing Illinois, Indiana, and Kentucky.
+The New Albany has been a site of gas production for more than 100 years, but activity increased in the early 2000s with hydraulic fracturing.
 Wells are 250 to 2000 feet deep.
 The gas is described as having a mixed biogenic and thermogenic origin.

 Legislative issues and regulations